 It is no surprise that Watson Ltd. has no free cash flow and no financial flexibility, since its operating activities are in a negative position.
 Watson Ltd. met its current year dividend cash requirements by selling more common shares to raise additional cash, thus diluting the shareholders' investment position.
-When calculating the free cash flow, the capital expenditures amount should be limited to those that relate to daily operations that are intended to sustain ongoing operations, such as PPE expenditures.
-Meaning, capital expenditures purchased as investments are usually excluded from the free cash flow analysis.
+When calculating the free cash flow, the capital expenditures amount should be limited to those that relate to daily operations that are intended to sustain ongoing operations, such as PPE the free cash flow analysis.